Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The players should get moving on their own, but in case they don't, read the following to get them on their way:
 <div class="description">
 <p>The forest appears eerily silent, every sound seems muffled and far away.
 And yet you notice the soft sound of rapid, rushing footsteps not too far off.
-As you turn to look in the direction of the sound, you see a humanoid shape with a strange gait leap behind a tree before you can get a good look at it.
+As you turn to look in the direction of the sound, you see a shape leap behind a tree before you can get a good look at it.
 There, again, another sound of something moving through the grass, another shape in the distance, not moving straight towards you, but closer nonetheless.</p>
 <p>As you try to keep track of them, you hear a howl in the distance, in the same direction as the moving shapes.</p>
 </div>

+If the players do not start moving away from the shapes, narrate the howls seeming closer than before, and a DC 15 Perception check reveals eyes flashing in the dark.
+If after a few minutes, the players still remain, start the encounter with wolves: [[Encounter - Campfire]].
+At the start of the third turn, or when one of the wolves has died, introduce four more wolves, two from the north-east and two from the south-east.
+On the fifth turn, or if half of the wolves are defeated, introduce two more wolves and two dire wolves in the middle.

 Once the players are on the move, they inevitable burst into a clearing where the mists part to reveal an old-fashioned mansion.

 This is **Death House.**